 We pay at least competitive rates for the hobby game industry and we strive to pay better than the average.

-All positions are short term contract positions (for now).
+All positions are remote/work from home and are short term contract positions.

 Please pay close attention to the application process (ignoring it will move you to the bottom of the list).

 We prefer folks working within the United States but will consider applicants outside of the US, unless otherwise specified.

 I know it’s been a minute since our last news update.
 Honestly, I try not to flood folks with trivial stuff or news that doesn’t include something that you all can take action on.
 But, I’ve got so much great stuff piling up that I just couldn’t wait any longer.
 Let’s get into it!

 Wolves is coming to Kickstarter in June 2023!
 We’ll have more details soon, but for now here’s the skinny.
 This stand alone, tabletop board game is for 3-6 players.
 It’s semi-cooperative and is designed by myself (Connor Alexander) and features art from Sadekaronhes Esquivel and Ovila Mailhot.
 While the game is called Wolves, the theme is cooperative community survival amongst humans.
 Players will take on the roles of leaders of their own communities, each of which generates resources and needs them to last through winter.
 But here’s the catch, if any community fails to meet its basic resource needs, all players lose the game.
 Consequently, players will be able to gift other communities their excess resources each turn, helping ensure everyone gets their needs met.
 Along the way, players will gain status by either gifting resources or giving excess to their own people.
 At the end of the game, if all players have survived the winter, the player with the most status is elected chief of all of the communities and is granted an additional victory.
 The game takes anywhere from 45-100 minutes, depending on the number of players.
 It incorporates some push-your-luck elements, hand management, and concepts centered around gifting economies.